A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

 where $\theta_{\C}$ is the location of the Dirichlet IBC.
 The Dirichlet IBC is two-sided and thus discontinuous at the point $\theta_{\C}$, with $u = 2$ as $\theta\rightarrow\theta_{\C}^-$ and $u = 22$ as $\theta\rightarrow\theta_{\C}^+$.
 We use $\theta_{\C} = 1.022\pi$; no grid points coincide with the IBC location.

 Eigen's SparseLU is used to solve the linear system for this problem on the circle embedded in $\mathbb{R}^2$.
-Figure~\ref{fig:conv-studies} (a) shows that the first and second-order IBCs discussed in Section~\ref{sec:interior-constraints} achieve the expected convergence rates.
-The nearest point approach (Section~\ref{sec:nearest-point}) and the method of Auer et al.~\shortcite{Auer2012} cannot handle discontinuous IBCs.
+Figure~\ref{fig:conv-studies}(a) shows that the first and second-order IBCs discussed in Section~\ref{sec:interior-constraints} achieve the expected convergence rates.
+Neither the nearest point approach (Section~\ref{sec:nearest-point}) nor the method of Auer et al.~\shortcite{Auer2012} can handle discontinuous IBCs.